nixworks/public/news/2004/04/1/index.md

 ##### Palestinian
 ### [ Palestinian General Haj Ismail Jabber is discovered to have been claiming the payroll for 37,000 members of the Palestinian Authority's National Security force when only 30,000 members exist.
 The difference of $2 million is kept by General Jabber each month. ](/news/2004/04/1/palestinian-general-haj-ismail-jabber-is-discovered-to-have-been-claiming-the-payroll-for-37-000-members-of-the-palestinian-authority-s-nat.md)
-_Context: Palestinian Authority, payroll, Palestinian, General_
+_Context: payroll, Palestinian Authority, General, Palestinian_

 ##### Same-sex marriage in Canada
 ### [ Same-sex marriage in Canada: Michael Hendricks and Ren Leboeuf become the first same-sex couple to legally wed in Quebec. ](/news/2004/04/1/same-sex-marriage-in-canada-michael-hendricks-and-rene-leboeuf-become-the-first-same-sex-couple-to-legally-wed-in-quebec.md)
-_Context: Michael Hendricks and Ren Leboeuf, Quebec, Same-sex marriage in Canada_
+_Context: Same-sex marriage in Canada, Quebec, Michael Hendricks and Ren Leboeuf_

 ##### Neil H. Shubin
 ### [ Neil H. Shubin of the University of Chicago reports in the journal "Nature" the discovery of a 365-million-year-old forelimb in Pennsylvania, representing the evolution of fish to land-dwelling animals. ](/news/2004/04/1/neil-h-shubin-of-the-university-of-chicago-reports-in-the-journal-nature-the-discovery-of-a-365-million-year-old-forelimb-in-pennsylvani.md)
-_Context: ''Nature'', Pennsylvania, Neil H. Shubin, University of Chicago_
+_Context: Neil H. Shubin, University of Chicago, ''Nature'', Pennsylvania_

 ## [Previous Day...](/news/2004/03/31/index.md)